GaryDeco/RetroPie-Power-Switch/README.md

 2. **Wake:** Turn the Pi back on when the switch is returned to the "on" position.

 ## Installation
+1. Make sure that the rocker switch is initially in the "on" position before turning on the raspberry pi.
 1. Interacting with Raspberry pi
     * Option 1: [Connect to your Raspberry Pi via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/), Note that there are a number of ways to do this.